 - apps written in Java can run on most operating systems.
 It’s one of the most used computer codes in the programming world, and learning it is a must.

-The day in the life of a software developer can vary greatly depending on what you are working on, however it’s best to set yourself up for success by being organized.
+The day in the life of a Software Developer can vary greatly depending on what you are working on, however it’s best to set yourself up for success by being organised.

 The key to success in computer programming is the ability to analyse problems and solve them quickly to keep your schedule on track – plus it’s the best way to develop your experience.
 Why not do a little research online and start making a website or app to begin practising those development skills?

-There are four modules that cover a variety of topics:
+There are three modules that cover a variety of topics:

-To find out more about these topics, visit our software developer page
+To find out more about these topics, visit our Software Developer course page.

 Once you have completed this course, you’ll be ready to begin your career as a junior software developer!
 Interested?
 Speak to one of our advisers today.